Minnesota Application for Name Change

 Marriage and Divorce

 Individuals getting married may change their name with their marriage license.[4]
-After the wedding, the marriage license with a certified date or a certified marriage certificate can be used to update the individual’s personal records.
+After the wedding, the marriage license with a certified date or a certified marriage certificate can be used to update the individual’s name with the Social Security Agency, government agencies, banks, etc.

 Those getting a divorce may request a name change as part of their final decree of dissolution or legal separation.[5]